Blockport Trading 4.5% Lower Over Last Week (BPT)

-Blockport (CURRENCY:BPT) traded 1.4% lower against the dollar during the one day period ending at 18:00 PM Eastern on October 20th.
-Over the last week, Blockport has traded 4.5% lower against the dollar.
-One Blockport coin can currently be purchased for approximately $0.0386 or 0.00000368 BTC on cryptocurrency exchanges.
+Blockport (CURRENCY:BPT) traded 1.4% lower against the dollar during the one day period ending at 18:00 PM E.T. on October 21st.
+Over the last week, Blockport has traded down 4.5% against the dollar.
+One Blockport coin can currently be purchased for about $0.0386 or 0.00000368 BTC on major cryptocurrency exchanges.
 Blockport has a total market cap of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.